 Hosting: Lena Jacobsson, Marjeta Novak, Rainer v.
 Leoprechting and (you?*)

 Learning: Practice your facilitation towards hosting.
 Find your own place in the unfolding of the practices.
 What new organizational structures and process need.

-Financial Contribution: 450.00 € for the 3-day event.
-The regular contribution for your stay in the Open House of Obenaus is not included.
+Financial Contribution for learning participants: 450.00 € for the 3-day event.
+The regular contribution for your stay in the Open House in Obenaus is not included.

 * * * * *

 - The principles of the Art of Hosting and Harvesting Conversations that Matter